 7. The overall base of the fence is to be between 7 feet 6 inches to 8 feet measured from the inside face of the take-off board to a point on the ground directly below the extreme back of the fence.
-Unless otherwise approved by the Inspector of Courses, the fence is to be not less than 4 feet 6 inches in height (at the time of pre-season inspection) measured from the ground level on the take-off side, and at least 2 feet thick.
+Unless otherwise approved by the Inspector of Courses, the fence is to be not less than 4 feet 6 inches to a maximum of 4 feet 8 inches in height (at the time of pre-season inspection) measured from the ground level on the take-off side, and at least 2 feet thick.
 The top may be slightly rounded off on the take-off side.